-The funnel is reversed
+The funnel is reversed.

 Most of us are familiar with the traditional marketing funnel.
 It usually goes something like this: Attract < Nurture < Identify targets.

-With ABM the funnel is reversed.
+With ABM, the funnel is reversed.

 Identification of customers doesn’t happen at the end.
 It happens at the beginning.
 You need to start with picking out the accounts that, if they become customers, are going to deliver the most value.
 The engaging and relationship-building?
-That happens afterwards.
+That happens afterward.
 It’s a totally different way to reach your customer.
 And it requires its own set of metrics.